-As a student, you are eligible for financial support on the basis of a knowledge grant if:

-a. you are enrolled in a study programme at the university, for which you have not yet obtained a degree; and

-- b. you do not form part of one of the groups of persons referred to in Article 2.2 of the 'Wet Studiefinanciering 2000' (Student Finance Act 2000), and you do not hold the Surinamese nationality: - c. you meet the other conditions set by the Head of the International Office. - 2.
-Financial support on the basis of a knowledge grant can be used for: - a. the living expenses for Excelling non-EEA students enrolling in programmes in or transferring through the HU; - b. other internationalisation initiatives. - The application for a knowledge grant should be submitted to the Head of the International Office, in accordance with the procedure described in the Knowledge Grants Scheme.
-The Head of the International Office decides whether the conditions of the application have been met
+- 1. As a student, you are eligible for financial support on the basis of a knowledge grant if: - a. you are enrolled in a study programme at the university, for which you have not yet obtained a degree, and; - b. you do not form part of one of the groups of persons referred to in Article 2.2 of the 'Wet Studiefinanciering 2000' (Student Finance Act 2000), and you do not hold the Surinamese nationality; - c. you meet the other conditions set by the Head of the International Office as laid down in the Knowledge Grants Regulations - 2.
+Financial support on the basis of a knowledge grant can be used as a contribution to the living allowance costs for Excellent non-EEA entrants or transfer students from the university of applied sciences. - 3.
+The university of applied sciences has two knowledge grants, namely the NL Scholarship and the HU Talent Scholarship.
+The conditions for eligibility and the procedure for the application are laid down in the Knowledge Grants Regulations. - 4.
+The Scholarship Coordinator of the International Office will decide whether the conditions are met and whether the applicant is eligible for a scholarship.